 Most people pass right by Turret Arch because of its proximity to the North and South Windows, but there is something special about walking up a red rock staircase and being greeted with an expansive arch.
 This requires very little hiking.
 In fact, you could consider it a stroll from the parking lot as it will only take about five minutes to reach this spot.

 Double Arch, North Window, South Window

 The best way to see all three of these arches is to find a parking spot in any one of the two parking lots nearby and then walk to all three arches (four if you include the Turret Arch).
-Don’t try and park to see the North and South Window and then try and re-park further down the scenic path because chances are, there won’t be another space.
+Don’t try and park to see the North and South Window and then try and re-park further down the scenic path because chances are there won’t be another space.
 These two small parking lots fill up quickly so if you find an open space, take it and then just do a full loop to see all three arches.
 What I love about these three arches is that they are so different although they are right next to each other.
 These arches prove that each rock formation is unique and deserves a visit.

 Upper and Lower Delicate Arch Viewpoints

 This is the closest approach to delicate arch without hiking to it.
-Whether you don’t have time to hike to delicate arch or are unable to, make a point to stop at the Upper and Lower Delicate Arch Viewpoints.
-The arch is quite further away than it would be if you hiked up to it, but it still provides stellar views of the famous landmark.
-Pro tip- If you are into photography, this would be the place to bring your long lens to to fully capture the beauty of it.
+Whether you don’t have time to hike to delicate arch or are unable to; make a point to stop at the Upper and Lower Delicate Arch Viewpoints.
+The arch is quite a bit further away than it would be if you hiked up to it, but it still provides stellar views of the famous landmark.
+Pro tip- If you are into photography, this would be the place to bring your long lens to fully capture the beauty of it.

 When visiting Arches National Park, there are so many hikes, various trails, and look-out points that it can be overwhelming.
 Follow this guide and place these top things to see in Arches National Park on your to-do list and you’ll have a wonderful trip.